 The process by which a calling client application uses the adapter to update or retrieve data in an enterprise information system (EIS).
 The adapter uses operations such as create, update, delete, and retrieve to process the request.

 Pertains to outbound shipment containers into a single location.
 Once a shipment container is sorted at a particular location, the system suggests the same location to sort other containers of the shipment until the user manually overrides the location.

 outbound two-way push pull exchange profile

 An exchange profile configured to send two requests from the owner organization to the trading partner organization, a push request and a pull request.
-The exchange is not synchronous and the does not wait for the business application to complete the messsage processing.
+The exchange is not synchronous and the does not wait for the business application to complete the message processing.

 outbound two-way synchronous exchange

-An exchange from the owner organization to to a trading partner organization, in which the owner organization waits for a response from the trading partner organization.
+An exchange from the owner organization to a trading partner organization, in which the owner organization waits for a response from the trading partner organization.

 See system output definition.

 - A join whose result consists of the matched rows of the two tables that were joined and the unmatched rows of one or both tables.
 See also full outer join, inner join, join, left outer join, right outer join.